DHANUSH-BOLE/To-Do-list/To-Do list using React and css/README.md

 1. Create a react app using the  following command:
 bash:
 npx  create-react-app todo-list-app

-2. replace the respective files with the files in this repository
+3. Clone the repository and Navigate to the project directory.
-3. Clone the repository and Navigate to the project directory:
+4. Replace the respective files with the files in this repository.
-4. Install the dependencies:
+5. Install the dependencies.
-5. Start the development server:
+6. Start the development server.

 The application will be available at `http://localhost:3000`.